 What do you want to accomplish when you do family history?
+What are your goals?

 Have you ever stopped and asked yourself what you hope to accomplish?
 Probably not.
 Many people, regardless of how long they have done genealogy, start collecting and researching without any particular goals in mind.
 It’s no wonder that many people become frustrated and give up too soon.
 Others are addicted to piling up copies of documents that record their ancestor, or potential ancestor,

 Before you do anything else related to genealogy, define what your goals are.
 Begin with the end in mind.

 Ask yourself, “Why am I doing family history?”
 Perhaps it is one of these goals:

 - Preserve records when a loved one dies or downsizes

 - Collect and share family stories at a reunion

 - Prove whether a family legend is true

 - Find new names to add to your tree